nucypher/mock-net/README.md

 ## API Description:
 1. `MockNetwork.grant` -- Creates a mock policy on the mocked network.
 This will return a string with a `policy_id`.
 You will use this policy ID to reencrypt and revoke the policy.
 2. `MockNetwork.reencrypt` -- Re-encrypts a Capsule `M` times on the mock network.
 This requires a policy id, a min number of re-encryptions specified during `pre.split_rekey`, and a capsule object.
 This returns a list of capsule frags for Bob to attach to his capsule and use during `pre.decrypt`.
 3. `MockNetwork.revoke` -- Revokes a policy from the network and makes re-encryptions impossible.
-This makes the `MockNetwork` object delete the stored kfrags stored on it per policy_id.
+This makes the `MockNetwork` object delete the stored kfrags stored on it per `policy_id`.

 ### Links: